 The second part of our curriculum is called going out and it allows the students to plan, schedule and visit a place of interest related to their research.
-The classroom assistant will invite a parent chaperone to go on such trips.
+The classroom guide or assistant will chaperone children on such trips.

 The elementary classroom is lined with shelves that hold various supplies and a multitude of scientifically designed Montessori materials designed to help each student self-educate.
 Students often choose a partner or work in small groups to create and research a project.

 There are no grades assigned to students for their work.
-However, the teacher meets with each student on weekly basis to help supervise the course of studying noted in the student’s journal and to plan subsequent presentations.
+However, the teacher meets with each student frequently to help supervise the course of studying noted in the student’s journal and to plan subsequent presentations.